Mr Jason Lilien > Loeb & Loeb LLP > New York, United States > Lawyer Profile

 Trusts & Estates

-Co-Chair, Nonprofits & Tax-Exempt Organizations
+Partner and Co-Chair, Nonprofits & Tax-Exempt Organizations

 Jason Lilien serves as co-chair of the firm’s Tax-Exempt Organizations Practice.
 He advises clients throughout the nonprofit sector on corporate governance and compliance matters, internal investigations, regulatory and enforcement actions, corporate transactions, nonprofit formation, charitable fundraising, and cause marketing.